-A. Students With High Scores on the SAT, ACT, and/or TAKS Test Students whose scores on any of these tests meet or exceed the scores listed below will be considered TSI College Ready if they present their test scores to the Registrar on an official transcript or test score report.
-To achieve this status, the scores from a single test taken before April 2004 must meet or exceed the scores listed below in all three areas.
-Partial exemptions can be granted for tests taken April 2004 and later.
-Also, these scores are set by the state and are subject to change.
+A. Students With High Scores on the SAT, ACT, and /or TAKS Test Students whose scores on any of these tests meet or exceed the scores listed below will be considered TSI College Ready if they present their test scores to the Registrar on an official transcript or test score report.

+These scores are set by the state and are subject to change.
 Students with questions about these scores should check the College's website and/or Counseling Center.